calebjohnston/clickstack-client/README.md

       exporters: [clickhouse]
 ```

+Now use `otelcontribcol_darwin_amd64 --config otel-clickhouse.yaml` to start the collector.

-Now this OpenTelemetry collector will host HTTP and gRPC APIs.
+This OpenTelemetry collector will host HTTP and gRPC APIs.
 The HTTP API is hosted on port 4318.
 The gRPC API is hosted on port 4317.

 Running HyperDX